19hours/sg-statutes/Acts/Building and Construction Industry Security of Payment Act.md

 ### Entitlement to make adjudication applications

-12\.—(1) Subject to subsection (2), a claimant who, in relation to a construction contract, fails to receive payment by the due date of the response amount which he has accepted is entitled to make an adjudication application under section 13 in relation to the relevant payment claim.
+12\.—(1) Subject to subsection (2), a claimant who, in relation to a construction contract, fails to receive payment by the due date of the response amount which he has accepted in writing is entitled to make an adjudication application under section 13 in relation to the relevant payment claim.

+[Act 47 of 2018 wef 15/12/2019]

 (2) Where, in relation to a construction contract —